 Click here to view our recommendations

-Some foot conditions may require additional professional care.
-If you have any concerns, contact Kinna Patel, DPM of Sava Podiatry & Wellness Centers.
+If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
+If you have any concerns, contact Kinna Patel, DPM from Sava Podiatry & Wellness Centers.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Smyrna, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.